xames3/smart/docs/source/index.rst

 Passion for teaching
 -------------------------------------------------------------------------------

-Teaching is not just something I do |dash| it's a fundamental part of how I approach technology.
+Teaching is not just something I do, it's a fundamental part of how I approach technology.
 I wholeheartedly believe that true mastery of something comes from sharing knowledge.
 Whether it's breaking down complex AI algorithms or explaining the nuances of machine learning, I find joy in making technical concepts accessible and easy to understand.
 I believe that technology gains its true power when its understanding is shared.
 Early in my Software Engineering career, I heard a quote...